activatedgeek/blog/site/contents/cult/media/podcasts.md

 [More or less: Behind the stats](https://www.bbc.co.uk/programmes/p02nrss1) - **Tim Hartford** explains the story behind the numbers that popular media just throws around and the average population just gobbles up for the sake of watercooler conversations.
 It only discusses UK but highly recommended!

-[Sample Size](https://overcast.fm/itunes1526837923/sample-size) - Hosted by **Samantha Spiers** is often a nice dive into the science behind the latest news.

 [a16z Podcast](https://a16z.com/podcasts/) - Tech trends by people from Andreessen Horowitz as "_software eats the world_".